rcls/discus/docs/README.md

 (`JUMP` and `CALL` have the same quirk, but for those instructions, it is a feature not a problem—for those, we want to ignore the preceeding `CONST` prefix in evaluationing the condition flags.)

+### `OUT` : `01100000`

+`OUT` instruction.
+This does nothing, but pulses a strobe.
+External peripherals may use the values from the accumulator bus.

+Not all bits are decoded; 0x40 to 0x47 are aliases.

+### `STA` : `011011rr`

+Store the acumulator to memory.
+The operand is the memory address to write.
+The operand is placed on the `B` bus and external memory strobes are driven.

+### `INP` prefix : `01110000`

+Load `K` from the external result bus `Q` (the bus is open-drain).
+The accumulator bus may be used by external circuitry, and the `IN` strobe line is asserted.

+Not all bits are decoded; 0x50 to 0x57 are aliases.
+In assembly, this can be written as an `IN` operand to the prefixed instruction, e.g., `LOAD A,IN` instead of `INP`, `LOAD A,…`.

+### `MEM` prefix : `011111rr`

+Load the `K` register from memory.
+The operand is the memory address.

+The `MEM` prefix is typically not written explicitly in assembly code.
+Instead, square brackets are placed around the operand.
+E.g., `ADD [U]` instead of `MEM U`,`ADD …`.

+Note that with a `MEM` prefix, the operand bits of the following instruction are ignored.

 ### Arithmetic : `100aaarr`